stephenberry/glaze/docs/options.md

 Enable JSONC-style comment parsing (`//` and `/* */`).

 #### `minified`
 When `true`, assumes input JSON has no unnecessary whitespace.
-Provides faster parsing but will fail on prettified input.
+This skips all whitespace checking during parsing, providing faster performance and slightly smaller binary size.
+Will fail on prettified input with whitespace between tokens.

 ### Validation Options